Menu

 How much interest do you pay on equity release?

 At 1st UK Money, we offer competitive interest rates on equity release products.
-Our rates are tailored to our customers’ individual needs and can range from as low as 3% APR up to 6.7%.
+Our rates are tailored to our customers’ needs and can range from as low as 3% APR up to 6.7%.